amueller69/Law-School-Notes/Spring-2019/ConLaw/02-Federalism.md

 ### Constitutional Basis

 * **Art.
 I, §8 Cl.
-1** – “Congress shall have Power To lay and collect Texas, Duties, Imposts and Excises…but all Duties, Imposts and Excises shall be uniform throughout the United States.”
+1** – “Congress shall have Power To lay and collect Taxes, Duties, Imposts and Excises…but all Duties, Imposts and Excises shall be uniform throughout the United States.”
 * **Art.
 I, §2**– direct taxes shall be apportioned among the several states which may be included within this Union, according to their respective number
 * **Art.
 I, §9**– no capitation, or other direct, tax shall be laid, unless in proportion to the census.